Architectural and interior shooting process

 For a better result, I remind you that it is advisable to store and clean the premises the day before the shooting.

-Before each shot, as far as possible, all annoying elements should be removed when the final image is read.
+Before each shot, as far as possible, to remove all the elements that will interfere with the final image.
 It can be objects that have no reason to be (for example cigarette butts in the foreground, a car ...), but also objects that can either unbalance the composition, or too attract the eye .

 To allow accurate composition, shooting is done on a tripod.
-Depending on the case, I use a tilting and decentering lens.
+Depending on the case, I use a tilt-shift lens.
 This type of lens allows me to straighten the verticals when shooting.

 Post-processing will reveal the image.
 This step requires more time than shooting by themselves, often 2 to 3 times more.
 It can be even more depending on the case.